 - From the Jetpack page in your blog dashboard, click the Activate button for Photon.

 - You’re done!
 Your images will now be served dynamically from the global WordPress.com cloud.

 - Photon filters content but doesn’t change the info in the database.

-- Photon currently only acts on images in posts and featured images (post thumbnails).
+- Photon currently only acts on images in posts and pages, as well as featured images (post thumbnails).